zzzprojects/learn-orm/tutorials/net-5/immutable-types-and-records.md

 Output JSON: {"name":"Mark","age":40,"address":"22 Ashdown"}
 ```

-Records in C# 9 are also supported as shown in the following example.
+Records in C# 9 are also supported, as shown in the following example.

 ```csharp
 public record Forecast(DateTime Date, int TemperatureC)